microsoft/ImagineCup/README.md

 Microsoft Team members have come together to develop this training, and they are excited to share it with you!

-**Thank You to Our Authors:** Chloe Condon, Pablo Veramendi, Jen Looper, Sarah Guthals, Ryan Mendenhall, and Chris Noring.
+**Thank You to Our Authors:** Chloe Condon, Pablo Veramendi, Jen Looper, Sarah Guthals, Ryan Mendenhall, the Microsoft Garage Team, and Chris Noring.

 ## Lessons